knorrie/btrfs-heatmap/doc/scripting.md

 ### 2.3 Show usage, separate image per device, more verbose output

-The following script generates a separate picture per physical device:
+The following script generates a separate picture per physical device.
+Since this is a very small filesystem, we use mode linear to make it look a bit more like norton disk defragmenter.

 ```python
 #!/usr/bin/python